Medicare Advantage (Part C)

 Medicare Advantage plans can also include Part D - prescription drug coverage.

-Medicare Advantage plans can also include extra services not included in Part A and Part B, such as vision, hearing, dental, and wellness programs.
+Medicare Advantage plans can also include additional benefits not included in Part A and Part B, such as vision, hearing, dental, and wellness programs.

 Who is eligible for Medicare Advantage?

-In general, you must be entitled to Part A and enrolled in Part B to enroll in Part C. People 65 or older are eligible for Part C. Younger people with certain disabilities can also be eligible for Part C.
+In general, you must have Part A and Part B to enroll in Part C. People 65 or older are eligible for Part C. Younger people with certain disabilities can also be eligible for Part C.

 If you are 65 or older, you are eligible for Part C if: